Arveprinsen af Augustenborg (1789 DAC ship)

-Arveprinsen af Augustenborg, also referred to as Prinsen (Printzen) af Augustenborg, was an East Indiaman of the Danish Asiatic Company, constructed in Copenhagen in 1789.
-She completed nine expeditions to the East Indies between 1789 and 1805.
+Arveprinsen af Augustenborg, also referred to as Prinsen (Printzen) af Augustenborg 0r Arve-Prindsen, was an East Indiaman of the Danish Asiatic Company, constructed in Copenhagen in 1789.
+She sailed on eight expeditions to the Danish India between 1789 and 1807.
+In January 1808, she was confiscated by the British in the Bay of Bengal.

 Construction and design

 Arveprinsen af Augustenborg was constructed in 1789 by master shipbuilder Eskild Tønsberg.
 The construction took place either at the DAC's own shipyard at Asiatisk Plads or at nearby Bodenhoffs Plads.
 Her bilbrev was issued on 21 October 1789.

 She was 117 feet long with a beam of 30 feet and a draught of 20 feet.